425. Song—Had I a cave

 Email Poem |

-Analysis and Comments on 425.
+Comments, Analysis, and Meaning on 425.
 Song—Had I a cave

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem 425.
 Song—Had I a cave here.